+Text messages have an incredibly high open rate.
 Over 80% of Americans say they open all of their text messages.
-So why isn't SMS marketing a feature in every brand's sales kit?
+With these impressive SMS marketing statistics, why isn't a SMS marketing campaign featured in every brand's sales kit, like email marketing has become?
 In fact, not only are people receptive to receiving messages, 60 percent say they actually want businesses to use them as part of their interaction.

 Is SMS marketing really that easy?
 The answer is not straightforward and, like all marketing channels, it depends on how it’s used.
 With only 160 characters at your disposal, word choice is critical.
 But it’s amazing how so brief a message can create such fertile ground for mistakes.

 Surprisingly, the same gaffes are committed time after time.
 Here are the four most common: